Doul00/ML_Notes/supervised_learning/decision-trees.md

 #### II.
 Algorithms

 There are many algorithms used to build decision trees.
+The first one was the **ID3 **algorithm, which was the precursor of the **C4.5 **algorithm.
+Let's see how they work:

+##### ID3 Algorithm:

+The goal of the ID3 algorithm is to build a decision tree from a dataset using the set of attributes $$S$$ and a root node.
+At each iteration, each one of the attributes is tested and the one yielding the best **discrimination** in the data is picked and removed from $$S$$.
+The dataset is then split in child nodes using the chosen attribute and the process is applied until there are no attributes remaining.

+To summarize, the steps of the algorithm are the following:

+* For each attribute $$s \in S$$, calculate the discriminative power of the $$s$$
+* Create a node containing $$s$$
+* Split the dataset into child nodes using $$s$$
+* Recurse of the childs

+But how do we evaluate this discriminative power?
+There are many metrics used for this task.
 Here, we will take a look at the **Gini Index** and the** Information Gain **methods.
 Other methods can be found [here](https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/#one).

 ###### Gini Index: